GIST-CSBL/DD-PRiSM/README.md

 - Three util-related notebooks
   - 00_Utils.ipynb: Basic functions used on the Monotherapy model and the Combination model.

-    - MinMaxNormalization: Just simple minmax normalization
+    - MinMaxNormalization: Simple minmax normalization

     - estimate_density: Density estimation with arbitrary precision (here, the precision was set as 2, which means the value will be rounded to the nearest hundredths)